Are you looking for a quick and easy way to cook spaghetti squash? Here is our favorite recipe that can be used as the main dish or a side!

 How to Cook Spaghetti Squash

 Cook in the oven at 400 for 40 minutes.
 Once it has cooled a bit, scrape out the insides.
-You will be able to scrap right up to the skin.
+You will be able to scrape the squash right up to the skin.

 Now is the fun part!
-We love to eat it just with butter, salt and pepper.
+Our favorite way to eat it is with butter and my favorite spice.
+We also love to eat it just with butter, salt and pepper.
 Sometimes we will top it with parmesan cheese, and other times, use it in the place of spaghetti noodles and top it with marinara sauce and meatballs.

 How do YOU cook spaghetti squash?